wasiejen/Free-Snap-Tap/README.md

 ```bash
 python ./free_snap_tap.py
 ```
-## On Linux - **Not working**
+## On Linux - Linux v1 test implementation - feedback needed

+V0.37 introduced an implemention attempt to make it useable on linux

-Will not work with the actual package pynput to use the event handling.
-In Linux this package only supports full supression of key events.
-And I only selectively supress key events and let every key not part of a tap group be.
-Since this is not feasable atm with this package and the implementation I used there is no linux support atm.
+~~Will not work with the actual package pynput to use the event handling.
+In Linux this package only supports full suppression of key events.
+And I only selectively suppress key events and let every key not part of a tap group be.
+Since this is not feasable atm with this package and the implementation I used there is no linux support atm.~~

 ## On MacOS - **Not working atm**

-Compared to linux the selective event supression is possible, but it uses another listener constructor and gets other data than the win32_event_filter which is used here.
-Since this conversion/switch/alternative is not implemented jet, the program will not work on MacOS.
+Compared to linux the selective event suppression is possible, but it uses another listener constructor and gets other data than the win32_event_filter which is used here.
+Since this conversion/switch/alternative is not implemented yet, the program will not work on MacOS.
 But there might be a fix for that in the future.

 ## On Feedback: